mkblogs/hibernate-entity-graph/README.md

 In this example we need to create `RootGraph` object and pass all properties to load.

-In this example, it will load only Books objects but not publisher associate with books
+In this example, it will load only Book objects but not publisher associate with books

 ```java